evatitan/goFastIMSystem/README.md

 2. Start the Client
 Run the client and connect to the server:

-Replace <server_ip> with the server's IP address (default: 127.0.0.1).
+- Replace <server_ip> with the server's IP address (default: 127.0.0.1).
-Replace <server_port> with the server's port (default: 8888).
+- Replace <server_port> with the server's port (default: 8888).
-Client Menu
-Once connected, the client displays the following menu:
+- Client Menu, once connected, the client displays the following menu:

 1: Send a message to all users in the public chat.
 2: Start a private chat with a specific user.